The following guide covers:

 Now, that you are sure whether your course needs accreditation or not, let’s discuss how you can actually prepare for the accreditation process.

-Choose the accreditation body you need
+Step 1: Choose the accreditation body you need

-The first thing you need to start is deciding on the accreditation institution.
-Why?
 All because not all institutions offer the same level of accreditation or the particular type of accreditation necessary.
 For example, you may want to choose an institution that only focuses on your field of study.
 What we mean by choosing is considering:

-One of the well-recognized accreditation bodies include
+Some of the well-recognized accreditation bodies include

 1. The Council for Higher Education Accreditation (CHEA).
 CHEA is a national organization that provides accreditation to various higher education institutions and programs across a wide range of fields.